Ez-IoT-Organization/EzIoT-backend/README.md

 Updated bash script for raspberry that sends data to database.

 ### Update Nov 27 2021
-Added installation script for simulating a sensor in a device Added installation script for detecting data on a raspberrypi with a sensor
+Added installation script for simulating a sensor in a device.

+Added installation script for detecting data on a raspberrypi with a sensor